regularlady/brittany_martin/_posts/2021-06-04-the-ruby-on-rails-podcast.md

 A: While I (Brittany) have been the main voice of the show over the last few years, there are some guests that regularly return to provide updates on the interesting work they are doing in the Ruby space.
 For that reason, we are establishing a regular cast of co-hosts to drop in on episodes.
+Nick Schwaderer will definitely be one!
 Guest interviews will be peppered in as well.

 Q: If I'm subscribed to the 5by5 Ruby on Rails podcast, do I need to make any changes to be subscribed to The Ruby on Rails Podcast?